All Products

 </LifecycleConfiguration>

-For more information, see Lifecycle rules based on the last modified time.
+For more information, see Rules based on the last modified date.

-Use the <CreatedBeforeDate> child element to specify a specific date, and perform expiration (Expiration) or storage class conversion (Transition) operations on objects that were last modified before this date.
+Use the <CreatedBeforeDate> child element to specify a fixed date.
+The Expiration or Transition action applies to objects whose last modified date is before this date.

-Use the <Days> child element to specify a relative number of days, and perform expiration or storage class conversion operations on specified objects N days after they were last modified.
+Use the <Days> child element to specify a relative number of days.
+The Expiration or Transition action applies to an object N days after its last modified date.

 Description